wp-plugins/so-widgets-bundle/readme.txt

 * Price Table Widget that’ll help you sell more.
 * Post Carousel Widget that displays your posts as a carousel.
 * Features Widget that lets you display a set of site or service features.
+* Video Widget to get your videos out there.
+* Headline Widget to get you noticed.
+* Social Links Widget to show you're active.

 Once you enable a widget, you'll be able to use it anywhere standard widgets are used.
 You can manage your widgets by going to Plugins > SiteOrigin Widgets in your WordPress admin.

 [Documentation](https://siteorigin.com/widgets-bundle/) is available on SiteOrigin.

-Read our [Widget Bundle developer documentation](https://siteorigin.com/docs/widgets-bundle/) if you'd like to develop with the Widget Bundle.
+= Create Custom Widgets =

+The SiteOrigin Widgets Bundle is the perfect platform to build widgets for your theme or plugin.
+Read more on our [developer docs](https://siteorigin.com/docs/widgets-bundle/).

 == Screenshots ==